aquasecurity/tracee/docs/index.md

 # Tracee: Runtime Security and Forensics using eBPF

 Tracee is a Runtime Security and forensics tool for Linux.
-It is using Linux eBPF technology to trace your system and applications at runtime, and analyze collected events to detect suspicious behavioral patterns.
-It is delivered as a Docker image that monitors the OS and detects suspicious behavior based on a predefined set of behavioral patterns.
+It uses Linux **eBPF technology** to trace your system and applications **at runtime**, and analyzes collected events in order to detect **suspicious behavioral patterns**.
+It is usually delivered as a docker container, but there are other ways you can use it (even create your own customized tracee container).

 Watch a quick video demo of Tracee: